Maja Van Der Velden

 Informed by anthropology of technology, feminist technoscience (science and technology studies), and systems thinking, I pursue research topics around sustainability and digitalisation.
 Just transitions, democratic participation, intersectionality, and cognitive justice are values that guide my research.

 These interests and values are also reflected in my teaching, in which I work with a critical constructivist learning methodology, actively involving students in exploring the social and ethical effects of technology design and use.
 Prior to joining the University of Oslo, I worked for a number of years advising civil society organisations in Africa and the Middle East on the adaptation of information and communications technology, in particular in contexts of economic development and social change.

 - Deputy leader of Futuring Nordics, a UiO:Nordic-financed project, in the form of a thematic research group, focusing on the transition towards sustainable business models of Nordic companies (2019-2022).
 My research focus is repair and sustainable business models.

-- Work package leader in Sustainable Market Actors for Responsible Trade (SMART), an Horizon2020-financed project, in which we investigated the social and environmental sustainability in the lifecycle of mobile phones and other electronics, looked at the resistance to regulation in the global value chains of electronics, and proposed policy reform proposals for products.
-I implemented research in Norway, Ghana, and the Netherlands.
+- Sustainable Market Actors for Responsible Trade (SMART), an Horizon2020-financed project, in which we investigated the social and environmental sustainability in the lifecycle of mobile phones and other electronics, looked at resistance to regulation in the global value chains of electronics, and proposed policy reform proposals for products.